 7. THE powers and remedies hereby given to the Council are in addition to ail other powers and remedies conferred on it by the Resource Management Act 1991 or by any other Act and the exercise by the Council of any power or remedy under this bond or any such Act shall not prejudice its authority to exercise any other such power or remedy.

-8. THIS bond shall be registered under the Land Transfer Act 1952 against the land pursuant to section 109 of the Resource Management Act 1991.
+8. THIS bond shall be registered by the Owner at its cost under the Land Transfer Act 1952 against the land pursuant to section 109 of the Resource Management Act 1991.

 9. IT is the intention of the parties that this bond is deemed to be a covenant running with the bonded land.